 At battalion scale, the wall is assumed to be 120' long and 10' high.
 If a unit is adjacent to the wall, line of sight to the unit is blocked against all units on the other side.
 Otherwise, units on elevated terrain can trace line of sight through the wall, but units at the same elevation cannot.
 Units with less than 4 Hit Dice cannot move through the wall.
 Units of more than 4 Hit Dice can move through the wall, but will take damage.
-Units of man-sized creatures will take 16 points of damage, while units of ogre-sized creatures will take 4 points of damage and units of giant-sized creatures will take 2 points of damage.
+Units of man-sized creatures will take 16 points of damage and units of giant-sized creatures will take 2 points of damage.
 Double the damage if the unit consists of cavalry, undead, or cold-using creatures.
 The wall lasts for the duration of the battle or until dispelled.